RijadHasic11/MobileShop/README.md

 # MobileShop

-WebApi, .Net Core, WinForms, Xamarin
+WebApi, .Net Core, WinForms,Entity Framework, Xamarin

 Some parts of windows and mobile applications: